aloha-fim/kam_second/README.md

 - Then I made improvements using Azure AI.
 - I took in advice from the Microsoft RAGHack livestreams such how adding markdowns to csv can have an affect with LLM's and learned the limitations of my app to make future improvements.
-I am now aware Flask does not the async functionality of FastAPI for faster processing of LLM.
+I am now aware Flask does not the async functionality of FastAPI for faster processing from the LLM.
 I understand the importance of providing sources to LLM results and have them in my dataset.